A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Proposed datasets

-To probe generalization in DL models, we present A-I-RAVEN, a benchmark composed of 4 generalization regimes.
+To probe generalization in DL models, we present A-I-RAVEN, a benchmark composed of $10$ generalization regimes.
 Example matrices are illustrated in Fig.~\ref{fig:attributeless-position-color}, with additional samples provided in Appendix~\ref{sec:examples}.
-Each regime, denoted as \texttt{A/<Attribute>} (e.g., \texttt{A/Type}), corresponds to a single held-out attribute.
-In train and validation splits, all matrices have the \texttt{Constant} rule applied to this attribute.
-In the test split, the held-out attribute is governed by a rule sampled from $\mathcal{R}-\{\texttt{Constant}\}$.
+Each regime defines a set of held-out attributes $A^*$, each with a corresponding rule $r^*(a), a \in A^*$.
+In train and validation splits, held-out attribute $a \in A^*$ is governed by $r^*(a)$.
+In the test split, $a \in A^*$ is governed by a different rule sampled from $\mathcal{R}-\{r^*(a)\}$.
 In effect, during training, the model doesn't see rule--attribute combinations required to solve test matrices.
 There are no rule-related constraints on the remaining attributes.
+In summary, we have:

-Since \texttt{Position} and \texttt{Number} attributes are tightly coupled (e.g., it's impossible to increase object numerosity while keeping their position constant), we allocate a single generalization regime, \texttt{A/Position}, to cover both attributes.
-In summary, for a held-out attribute $a^*$, we have:
+We define $4$ primary regimes with $r^*(a) = \texttt{Constant}$ that correspond to individual held-out attributes ($\vert A^* \vert = 1$), denoted as \texttt{A/<Attribute>} (e.g., \texttt{A/Type}).
+Since \texttt{Position} and \texttt{Number} attributes are tightly coupled (e.g., it's impossible to increase cardinality of objects while keeping their position constant), we allocate a single generalization regime, \texttt{A/Position}, to cover both attributes.
+In addition, we define $6$ extended regimes as supplementary generalization challenges.
+In the first group a pair of attributes is held-out in the training set, i.e. $\vert A^* \vert = 2$.
+Specifically, we introduce $3$ new regimes: \texttt{A/ColorSize}, \texttt{A/ColorType}, and \texttt{A/SizeType}, based on the respective attribute pairs.
+In the second group, \texttt{Constant} rule in $r^*(a)$ is replaced with each of the $3$ remaining rules, leading to \texttt{A/Color-Progression}, \texttt{A/Color-Arithmetic}, and \texttt{A/Color-DistributeThree} regimes.
+While this modification could be applied to all the described regimes, we focus on the \texttt{Color} attribute due to its broad range of possible values.